sagemathinc/websocketfs/README.md

 implemented in Javascript over websockets that is similar to sshfs in its underlying wire protocol".
 It doesn't do anything at all, of course, to make it easier to use FUSE itself.
-The goal is to provide a foundation for network mounted POSIX filesystems that is _served_ and authenticated entirely through a website via HTTP, without involving ssh at all.
+The goal is to provide a foundation for network mounted read/write POSIX filesystems that is _served_ entirely through a website via HTTP, without involving ssh at all.

 In the context of WebAssembly and WASI, it may of course actually provide a filesystem